 Many factors need to be considered, from previous exercise experience to existing injuries and overall fitness goals.
 Today, we would like to provide a comprehensive overview of both machine types, and provide clear, simple recommendations to help you determine which one is better for you!

 Treadmills were invented as a convenient substitute for outdoor running, which they still are these days.
-Advanced models also allow to adjust the ramp to simulate moving uphill, which usually feels just as natural as it is tiring.
+Advanced models also allow adjusting the ramp to simulate moving uphill, which usually feels just as natural as it is tiring.
 Rarely, commercial treadmills even allow for downhill training, although those are not easy to come by!

 The main advantages of treadmill training include:

 - Applicability of training to real life.
-As we’ve mentioned above, treadmills were essentially created to mimic normal outdoor runs, jogs and walks, which they do amazingly well these days.
-This means that your treadmill training prepares your muscles (quads, calves, hips, hamstrings, glutes – you name it) for actual outdoor runs, and if you are interested in this kind of training, treadmill is your choice.
+As we’ve mentioned above, treadmills were essentially created to mimic normal outdoor runs, jogs, and walks, which they do amazingly well these days.
+This means that your treadmill training prepares your muscles (quads, calves, hips, hamstrings, glutes – you name it) for actual outdoor runs, and if you are interested in this kind of training, a treadmill is your choice.
 Unfortunately, training on an elliptical machine won’t get you ready for that half-marathon next year – so if that’s your jam, focus on treadmills.

 - Increased core and muscle engagement.
 Running is a type of motion that makes you lift your feet completely off the ground, which requires increased muscle engagement to maintain balance.
 This is great for core stability and posture, so that’s a big advantage.